nuthalapativarun/GraphQL-React-demo/README.md

-# GraphQL-React-demo
+# Lyrical-GraphQL
-A React app to play with GraphQL
+Starter project from a GraphQL course on Udemy.com